 Tableau Data Visualization in 5 Steps

-In today’s data-driven world, data visualization allows us to organize data in a way that’s both compelling and easy to understand.
-Our brains value visuals over any other type of information, and according to research conducted by MIT neuroscientists, 90 percent of the information transmitted to the brain is visual.
+In today’s data-driven world, data visualization allows us to organize data in a compelling and easy-to-understand way.
+Our brains value visuals over any other type of information, and according to research conducted by MIT neuroscientists, 90 percent of the data transmitted to the brain is visual.

 Tableau is a powerful data visualization platform and market leader in data visualization and business intelligence.
 Since its launch in February 2010, the Tableau Community has more than one million members, spanning over 500 user groups worldwide.
 Tableau is compatible with multiple data sources, including Excel, SQL Server, and cloud-based data repositories, making it an excellent choice for Data Scientists.

 While learning Tableau, I was intrigued to use my knowledge to understand the world’s COVID-19 pandemic situation.
-Therefore, I decided to build an interactive dashboard to visualize the COVID-19 data and understand the condition.
+Therefore, I built an interactive dashboard to visualize the COVID-19 data and understand the condition.
 I have described the process in five steps.

 Step 1: Data Collection